ihhub/fheroes2/docs/INSTALL.md

 <a name="playstation-vita"></a>
 ## PlayStation Vita

-Please note: you need to be running custom firmware for it to work.
+**Please note**: you need to be running custom firmware for it to work.

 * Download the [**PlayStation Vita ZIP archive**](https://github.com/ihhub/fheroes2/releases/latest/download/fheroes2_psv_sdl2.zip).